Meta Tags For SEO: A Simple Guide For Beginners

 6. Social Media Meta Tags

-When sharing your content link across social media platforms, it is vital to maintain a quality image, correct name, description, and URL.
+When sharing your content link across social media platforms, it is vital to maintain a quality image and correct name, description, and URL.
 That’s what social media meta tags do.
-They let you control how your page content would look when shared on social media.
+They let you control how your page content looks when shared on social media.

-In 2010, Facebook introduced Open Graph Protocol – a platform that allows you to create rich snippets for web pages.
-Social media platforms like LinkedIn and Twitter (Twitter tag cards) also embraced the trends.
+In 2010, Facebook introduced the Open Graph Protocol – a platform that allows you to create rich snippets for web pages.
+Social media platforms like LinkedIn and Twitter/X (Twitter tag cards) also embraced the trend.
+Here’s an example:

 Here are the seven common OpenGraph tags: